jamezmca/the-complete-javascript-course/README.md

 ## The Course Includes

-🔥 14 hours on-demand video
+🔥 14 hours on-demand video.
-⭐️ 25+ coding exercises
+⭐️ 25+ coding exercises.
-⚡️ Companion JavaScript Notes
+⚡️ Companion JavaScript Notes.
-🧪 Access on mobile and TV
+🧪 Access on mobile and TV.
-🏆 5 amazing JavaScript projects
+🏆 5 amazing JavaScript projects.
-🎉 Certificate of completion
+🎉 Certificate of completion.

 ## Who This Course Is For